 Leonardo da Vinci (1452-1519) Italy

 Leonardo da Vinci is most renowned for his paintings -- Mona Lisa and The Last Supper are among the most discussed and admired paintings ever -- but he did much other work and was probably the most talented, versatile and prolific polymath ever to live; his writings exceed 13,000 folios.
 He developed new techniques, and principles of perspective geometry, for drawing, painting and sculpture; he was also an expert architect and engineer; and surely the most prolific inventor of all time.
 Although most of his paper designs were never built, Leonardo's inventions include reflecting and refracting telescope, adding machine, parabolic compass, improved anemometer, parachute, helicopter, flying ornithopter, several war machines (multi-barreled gun, steam-driven cannon, tank, giant crossbow, finned mortar shells, portable bridge), pumps, an accurate spring-operated clock, bobbin winder, robots, scuba gear, an elaborate musical instrument he called the 'viola organista,' and more.
-(Some of his designs, including the viola organista, his parachute, and a large single-span bridge, were finally built five centuries later.)
-He developed the mechanical theory of the arch; made advances in anatomy, botany, and other fields of science; he was first to conceive of plate tectonics.
+(Some of his designs, including the viola organista, his parachute, and a large single-span bridge, were finally built five centuries later; and worked as intended.)
+Like another genius (Albert Einstein) da Vinci was intrigued by the science of river meanders; there is a meandering river in the background of Mona Lisa.
+His scientific writings are much more extensive and thorough than is generally appreciated; he made advances in anatomy, botany, and many other fields of science; he developed much mechanics including the theory of the arch; he developed an octant-based map projection; he was first to conceive of plate tectonics; and, in one cryptic reference, shows belief in heliocentrism.
 He was also a poet and musician.

-He had little formal training in mathematics until he was in his mid-40's, when he and Luca Pacioli (the other great Italian mathematician of that era) began tutoring each other.
+He had little formal training in mathematics until he was in his mid-40's, when he and his friend Luca Pacioli began tutoring each other.
+(Pacioli, the other great Italian mathematician of that era, was himself a polymath.
+He was most famous for his very influential textbook on double-entry accounting.)
 Despite this slow start, he did make novel achievements in mathematics: he was first to note the simple classification of symmetry groups on the plane, achieved interesting bisections and mensurations, advanced the craft of descriptive geometry, and developed an approximate solution to the circle-squaring problem.
 He was first to discover the 60-vertex shape now called "buckyball."
 (Leonardo is also widely credited with the elegant two-hexagon proof of the Pythagorean Theorem, but this authorship appears to be a myth.)
 Along with Archimedes, Alberuni, Leibniz, and J. W. von Goethe, Leonardo da Vinci was among the greatest geniuses ever; but none of these appears on Hart's List of the Most Influential Persons in History: genius doesn't imply influence.
-(However, M.I.T.'s Pantheon project, using the statistics of on-line biographies, prepared a list of the Thirty-Five (or Eighty) Most Influential Persons in History; in addition to five (six) names already on our list and Hart's -- Aristotle, Newton, Einstein, Galileo, Euclid (and Descartes) -- their list includes four (seven) other mathematicians missing from Hart's list: Plato, Leonardo, Pythagoras, Archimedes (and Thales, Pascal, Ptolemy).
+(However, M.I.T.'s Pantheon project ranks Leonardo da Vinci as the #6 Most Influential Person ever!
+They derive their List with the statistics of on-line biographies.
+In addition to several names already on our list and Hart's -- Plato, Aristotle, Newton, Einstein, Galileo, Euclid, Descartes -- the Pantheon List includes several other mathematicians missing from Hart's list: Leonardo (#6), Pythagoras (#10), Archimedes (#11), Thales (#38), Pascal (#67), Ptolemy (#80)).